Decidability of the Elementary Theory of a Torsion-Free Hyperbolic Group: Quantifier elimination algorithm

 (5) the solution $P,Z,Z^{(1)}$ does not satisfy a proper equation which implies $V=1$ for any value of $X$.

 (6) for any $s$, the solution $P ,Z,Z^{(1)},Z_{1}^{(2,1,s)},Z^{(2,1,s)}$ can not be extended to a solution of some

-We call this group a {\em configuration group}.
+We call this group $H$ a {\em configuration group}.
 We also call a tuple satisfying the conditions above {\em a certificate} for $\Theta$ for $P$ (of level (2,1) and width $i$).
-We add to the generators of the configuration group additional variables $Q$ for the primitive roots of a fixed set of elements for each certificate (these are primitive roots of the images of the edge groups and abelian vertex groups in the relative JSJ decompositions of the groups $\Gamma _{R(V_{2,1})}$). \end{definition}
+We add to the generators of the configuration group additional variables $Q$ for the primitive roots of a fixed set of elements for each certificate (these are primitive roots of the images in $Gamma$ of the edge groups and abelian vertex groups in the relative JSJ decompositions of the groups $\Gamma _{R(V_{2,1})}$). \end{definition}

-Identically to the proof of (\cite{KMel}, Lemma 27) one can show that for each value of parameters $P$ for which there exists a certificate, either there exists a generic family of certificates corresponding to the fundamental sequence, or any certificate in this fundamental sequence can be extended by $Z_1^{(2,i_s+1,s)}$ such that the whole tuple factors through one of the groups $W_{surplus}$ (defined before Lemma 27) and going through one of the fundamental sequences for which $Z_1^{(2,i_s+1,s)}$ is either reducing or Max-equivalent to one of $Z_1^{(2,j,s)}, j=1, \ldots ,i_s.$ In the former case we say that the fundamental sequence has depth 1, it the later case we will consider fundamental sequences of depth 2.
+Each group $H$ from this definition is a fundamental group of some system of equations, say For each initial fundamental sequence of level (2,1) and width $i$, Identically to the proof of Lemma 27 \cite{KMel}, one can show that for each value of parameters $P$ factoring through this fundamental sequence for which there exists a certificate, there are the following possibilities: \begin{enumerate}\item there exists a generic family of certificates (corresponding to the fundamental sequence), \item any certificate in this fundamental sequence can be extended by $Z_1^{(2,i_s+1,s)}$ so that the whole tuple factors through one of the groups $H_{surplus}$ discriminated by solutions of $W=1$ together with solutions $Z_1^{(2,i_s+1,s)}\rightarrow\Gamma$ minimal with respect to fractional Dehn twists, and going through one of the fundamental sequences for which $Z_1^{(2,i_s+1,s)}$ is either reducing or Max-equivalent to one of $Z_1^{(2,j,s)}, j=1, \ldots ,i_s.$\end{enumerate} In the former case we say that the fundamental sequence has depth 1, it the latter case we will consider fundamental sequences of depth 2 (for level $(2,1)$ and width $i$).

 Notice that we do not know a system of equations defining a configuration group.
 We, therefore, need the following result.